dapr/docs/daprdocs/content/en/developing-applications/middleware/middleware-overview.md

 ## Writing a custom middleware

-Dapr uses [FastHTTP](https://github.com/valyala/fasthttp) to implement it's HTTP server.
+Dapr uses [FastHTTP](https://github.com/valyala/fasthttp) to implement its HTTP server.
 Hence, your HTTP middleware needs to be written as a FastHTTP handler.
 Your middleware needs to implement a middleware interface, which defines a **GetHandler** method that returns a **fasthttp.RequestHandler**:

 ```go
 type Middleware interface {